BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Proposed Method

-The last modification, adjusting the local feature size, reduces the number of convolutional blocks.
-We handle the local feature size as the receptive field (RF) size, and it is crucial to tune the RF of CNNs for their generalization to unseen testing data, according to Koutini et al.\cite{koutini2021receptive}.
-Changing the number of blocks adjusts the RF size; one block halves the output in frequency and time axes, inversely doubling the RF size.
-Then we found in a prior exploratory experiment that the best number of blocks is two, reduced from three.
-We discuss more of the necessity of RF size adjustment in Appendix \ref{appendix:image-cnn-to-work}.

-The encoder with these modifications, as a whole, make representations to preserve frequency- and channel-wise information and combine local and global features as well as the statistics of the features.
+The encoder with these modifications, as a whole, make representations to combine local and global features as well as the statistics of the features while preserving frequency- and channel-wise information.
 The total number of encoder parameters is $6,333,376$.